-Home » Building & Planning » Development applications » Exempt development
+Home » Building & Planning » Development services » Exempt development

-Council staff are available to answer enquiries or to double check if a development is exempt.
-Council's Building Surveyors are available from 8.30am to 11am weekdays on 6643 0200 or email your enquiry to firstname.lastname@example.org.
+Council staff are available to answer enquiries or to check if a development is exempt.
+Council's duty Building Surveyor is available from 8.30am to 11am weekdays on 6643 0200 or email your enquiry to firstname.lastname@example.org.